Accepted Contributor Information

 Update your Display Name

-The display name you chose will become public when completed projects are published.
+The display name you chose is public now and again in the archive when completed projects are published.
 If you want to reference your work later you may prefer to use your real name (not a nickname).
 You can update your display name on your profile.

 Stipend